-Seaton experienced severe flooding on the evening of the 3rd December 2015.
+Brigham experienced severe flooding on the evening of the 3rd December 2015.
 As a precursor of Storm Desmond, a short period of very intense rainfall, falling on an already saturated catchment, fell across north-western Cumbria.
 This short duration intense rainstorm led to a rapid and extreme response in small watercourses and surface water systems and flows.

 In response to the flood event, this Flood Investigation Report has been completed by Cumbria County Council as the Lead Local Flood Authority, under the duties as set out in Section 19 of the Flood and Water Management Act 2010.
-This report provides details on the flooding that occurred in Seaton on the 3rd of December 2015, and has used a range of data collected from affected residents, site visits, and data collected by observers, along with rainfall telemetry during the flood event.
+This report provides details on the flooding that occurred in Brigham on the 3rd of December 2015, and has used a range of data collected from affected residents, site visits, and data collected by observers, along with rainfall telemetry during the flood event.

-Within Seaton, small watercourses became inundated with roads becoming major flow routes and any failures in infrastructure quickly becoming compromised this resulting in the internal flooding of nine properties.
+Within Brigham, small watercourses became inundated with roads becoming major flow routes and any failures in infrastructure quickly becoming compromised this resulting in the internal flooding of six properties as well as the school and businesses located in the quarry area.
 Cumbria County Council as Lead Local Flood Authority has prepared this report with the assistance of other Flood Risk Management Authorities as it considers necessary to do so under Section 19 of the Flood and Water Management Act 2010.

-We have also provided 8 summary recommended actions.
+We have also provided 9 summary recommended actions.

 Any additional information that residents and others can provide to Cumbria County Council to help develop our understanding of the flooding is welcomed.
 A lot of information has already been provided, much of which has been used to inform this report.
 The scale of this report means that not every piece of information can be incorporated into the document.
-Any additional information should be provided to:
+Any additional information should be provided to;